jtruelove/zootil/README.md

 On Mac OsX with Homebrew:

-    'brew install zookeeper'
+    brew install zookeeper

+then move the sample config over

+    mv /usr/local/etc/zookeeper/zoo_sample.cfg /usr/local/etc/zookeeper/zoo.cfg

+start Zookeeper (your version might be different)

+    /usr/local/Cellar/zookeeper/3.4.5/bin/zkServer start

 Once zookeeper is installed and running just run multiple instances of the jar and try randomly killing them.
+Also try stop Zookeeper to see what happens.

 Example Usage
 ======